-Undergraduate students may take up to 12 credits per semester and up to 20 total credits through internship study.
-Graduate students will register for the number of credits required for their program.
+MMU students may take up to 12 credits per semester and up to 20 total credits through internship study.

 In most instances, internships will be conducted in work settings outside the campus, and in all cases, they will relate to the academic major or career objectives of the student involved.
 All internships must conform to the following general requirements: